Meet our passionate and experienced team of Scoliosis practitioners

 Rebecca Harding has always had a strong interest in exercise rehabilitation.
 She graduated in Physiotherapy in 1996 and the following year went on to gain the first of many Pilates qualifications.
 Between 1997 and 2004 she completed all Pilates levels with DMA, became Polestar (rehab) certified and became a Pilates Course provider and Examiner for the Australian Pilates Method Association.
 During this time she did regular consulting physiotherapy work for the Australian Ballet Company and Australian Ballet School.

-In 2010 Rebecca’s interest turned to Scoliosis and she traveled to America for her initial Schroth certification training.
+In 2010 Rebecca’s interest turned to Scoliosis and she traveled internationally to gain her initial Schroth scoliosis specific exercises qualification.
 In 2012 she returned overseas to complete her Advanced Schroth qualification with Dr Manual Rigo, founder of the Barcelona Scoliosis Physical Therapy School.
-In 2013 Rebecca was accepted as a member of the International Society on Scoliosis Orthopaedic Rehabilitation and Treatment (SOSORT) and also spent a month at Dr Rigo’s Scoliosis Centre in Barcelona (Institute Elena Salva) directly observing their 4 week intensive adolescent scoliosis program.
-In 2015, Rebecca gained qualification in the Italian method of scoliosis exercises known as SEAS (Scientific Exercise Approach to Scoliosis).
+In 2013 Rebecca was accepted as a member of the International Society on Scoliosis Orthopaedic Rehabilitation and Treatment (SOSORT) and also spent a month at Dr Rigo’s Scoliosis Centre in Barcelona (Institute Rigo Quera Salva) directly observing their 4 week intensive adolescent scoliosis program and bracing techniques.
+In 2015, Rebecca also gained qualification in the Italian method of scoliosis exercises known as SEAS (Scientific Exercise Approach to Scoliosis).
+In 2018, Rebecca moderated a session for SOSORT’s 13th International conference.

 Rebecca is passionate about knowledge sharing and has presented for the Australian Physiotherapy Association, The Spine Society of Australia, The Australian Pilates method Association and the Osteopathic Association.